bowmanjeffs/paprica/README.md

 ## paprica
 PAthway PRediction by phylogenetIC plAcement

 A pipeline to conduct a metabolic inference from 16S rRNA gene sequence libraries.
 Check out the [Wiki](https://github.com/bowmanjeffs/paprica/wiki) and tutorials (listed above) to get started.
-Once you've installed the depenencies the commands:
+Once you've installed the depenencies the following commands will get you started:

 ```
 git clone https://github.com/bowmanjeffs/paprica.git